Who Built America?

 “Who Built America? stands out from other textbooks in the clarity of its focus.
 The labor theme serves as an excellent framework, allowing the authors to synthesize most of the events in the standard chronology of history while still providing a distinctive perspective.”

 – Lawrence A. Peskin, Morgan State University

 Who Built America? offers a unique synthesis of U.S. history that draws upon the best scholarship on “ordinary” Americans – artisans, slaves, small proprietors, tenant farmers, women working in the home, and factory, white-collar, and service workers – and integrates their stories into a full picture of the nation’s historical development.
 Who Built America? represents the realization of one of ASHP/CML’s original and most important goals: the creation of an accessibly written and illustrated synthesis of U.S. history.
-The two volumes have been adopted over the past eighteen years in hundreds of college community college courses around the country.
-The third edition covers events through 2006 and features organizational changes intended to increase its accessibility and utility for teaching.
-This edition also contains more “Voices” in each chapter, excerpts from letters, diaries, autobiographies, poems, songs, journalism, fiction, official testimony, oral histories, and other historical documents.
+The two volumes have been adopted over the past twenty years in hundreds of college community college courses around the country and remain popular texts for U.S. survey courses as well as labor history and immigration history courses.

 “Who Built America? on CD-ROM represents an astounding innovation for history textbooks.
 The interactive quizzes, graphics, sound (including original recordings of songs and speeches), and even early movies makes this already innovative book into an exciting new teaching tool.”